agisga/mixed_models/README.md

 * Possibility of singular fits (i.e models with random effects variance equal to zero).

+* Support for multiple crossed or nested random effects.

 * Likelihood ratio test for nested models (Chi squared or bootstrap based).

 * Many types of hypotheses tests for the fixed and random effects (based on LRT, bootstrap or the Wald Z statistic).